lzy2022/S2022_EC530_Project2/README.md

 All the available functions are implemented in S2022_EC530_Project2/Code/module_func.py, fowlloing are the module/function names and the required parameters for each function.
 Accessibility of different roles to the functions can be modified using the [role_module_func] table in the database.

 ### Administrative Module:
-#### moduleFunction/Administrative/Add User
+#### 1. moduleFunction/Administrative/Add User
 This function would create a new user account with the given parametes.
 The new account created would have no role information by default.
-To assign role information to the new account, use the function [moduleFunction/Administrative/Change User Role]
+To assign role information to the new account, use the function [moduleFunction/Administrative/Change User Role].
+New account would be automatically assigned a user_id.
+To view the new user_id of the account created, use the function [moduleFunction/Administrative/Get User List].

 Accessible by the following roles: